 Defense has always been among the most problematic—if not the most problematic—chapters of Franco-German cooperation.
 The incompatibilities between the two countries go back far in time.
-Attempts at bringing the two countries closer, including joint defense industrial projects, have never really had the desired effect.
+Attempts at bringing them closer, including joint defense industrial projects, have never really had the desired effect.
 As the current flagship undertakings, the Future Combat Air System (FCAS) and the Main Ground Combat System (MGCS) again illustrate, they tend to result in conflict, frustration, and disappointment rather than greater overlap in strategic outlook.
 Whether the plan, announced in May, to develop long-range missiles together with Italy and Poland yields any different outcome remains to be seen.
 While France and Germany have long been able to play the role of an “engine” for European integration in other policy areas, Franco-German leadership in defense never truly materialized.
 Decades of cooperation notwithstanding, France and Germany have not developed a shared strategic outlook or even a joint vision for European security.

 Yet, Europe is in desperate need of leadership when it comes to security.
 With a war raging in Ukraine, Russia continuing to pose a serious threat, and the strength of the transatlantic link more uncertain than ever, the question of who can provide guidance arises even more acutely.
 Since February 2022, when Russia launched its full-scale invasion of Ukraine, the thinking in both Berlin and Paris seems to have evolved: While Germany announced its “Zeitenwende,” France is now much less focused on expeditionary operations in Africa and French President Emmanuel Macron’s statements about avoiding a “humiliation” of Russia are a thing of the past.
 The question of course remains: Have Paris and Berlin actually moved closer to each other?